cvvergara/pgrouting/doc/utilities/pgr_findCloseEdges.rst

    | Returns set of |result-find|
    | OR EMPTY SET

-:Example: For all points of interests, find the closest edges.
+:Example: For each points of interests, find the closest edge.

 .. literalinclude:: findCloseEdges.queries
    :start-after: -- q2